jfhbrook/public/README.md

 This is a loose port of the Node.js EventEmitter with special support for coroutines and concurrent programming.
 It is licensed under an MIT license.

+### pytest-gak

+A Pytest plugin and CLI helper for running interactive, prompt-based tests.

 ### resume

 **<https://github.com/jfhbrook/resume>**